cmdr2/github-actions-wizard/README.md

 github-actions-wizard
 ```

-You'll be guided through a series of prompts to select the type of workflow (deployment or test), target platform, branch, and other details.
+You'll be guided through a series of prompts to select the deployment target, branch, and other details.
 The tool will then generate the appropriate workflow YAML file and, for AWS deployments, set up the required IAM roles and policies.

 ---